GSA/ficam-playbooks/_fpki/2b_pivcas.md

 ## PIV Issuer Information

-{% include alert-info.html content="This table was last updated on <b>FEbruary  7, 2022</b>.
+{% include alert-info.html content="This table was last updated on <b>February  7, 2022</b>.
 Please email fpki at gsa.gov to suggest an update or correction." %}

 <br>